 The information on these lines is almost self-explanatory.
 The globins4 alignment consisted of 4 sequences with 171 aligned columns (alen).
 HMMER turned it into a profile of 149 consensus positions (mlen), which means it defined 22 gap-containing alignment columns to be insertions relative to consensus.
-The 4 sequences were only

-The Easel miniapps provide tools for manipulating alignment files, such as esl-afetch for extracting one alignment by name or accession from a Pfam file. counted as an "effective" total sequence number (eff\nseq) of 0.96, because they're fairly similar to each other.
-The profile ended up with a relative entropy per position (re/pos; average score, or information content) of 0.589 bits.
+The 4 sequences were only counted as an "effective" total sequence number (eff_nseq) of 0.96, because they're fairly similar to each other.5 The profile ended up with a relative entropy per position (re/pos; average score, or information content) of 0.589 bits.